Mechanical Engineering

 The department offers two minor programs, one in Mechanical Engineering and one in Aerospace Engineering.
 For admission to either minor program, students must have a minimum overall grade point average (GPA) of 3.00 as well as a minimum 3.00 GPA in the prerequisite courses.
 For information regarding the prerequisites for each of the minors, please see the Minor Requirements tab on this page.

-After completion of the prerequisite courses, students will need to complete and submit to the Mechanical Engineering Student Services Office (Room 6189/6193 Etcheverry) a Petition for Admission form which can be found here.
+After completion of the prerequisite courses, students will need to complete and submit to the Mechanical Engineering Student Services Office (Room 6189/6193 Etcheverry Hall) a Petition for Admission form which can be found on the ME Minor webpage.
 The department will verify the completion of the minor and send the paperwork to the appropriate parties after final grades are available.

 Joint Majors